brotkrueml/schema-virtuallocation/README.md

 ## Requirements

-The extension in the latest version supports TYPO3 v10 LTS, TYPO3 v11 LTS and TYPO3 v12.
-Use version 1.2 for compatibility with TYPO3 v9 LTS.
-It requires at
+The extension in the latest version supports TYPO3 v11 LTS, TYPO3 v12 LTS and TYPO3 v13.
+Use older version for compatibility with TYPO3 v9 LTS or TYPO3 v10
-least the schema extension in version 1.7.
+LTS.

 ## Installation

-With composer:
+With Composer:

     composer req brotkrueml/schema-virtuallocation